pcardotatgit/XDR_Workflows_and_Stuffs/500-SecureX_Workflow_examples/Workflows/TOR_IP_blocking_list_to_SecureX_feeds/readme.md

 ## Workflow Justification

-The following URL maintains an updated list of IP addresses which are the current entry and exit TOR network IP addresses.
+The following URL maintains an updated list of IP addresses which are the current entry and exit point of TOR network IP.

 https://check.torproject.org/torbulkexitlist

-This IP address list in constantly updated.
+Then this IP address list is periodically updated, stored into a Feed and exposed thru a public URL.

 The recommendation for security administrators is to download this list every hours and deploy it as blocking rules into all company INTERNET firewalls.